 Shares of Class B common stock may be converted at the holder's option into an equal number of shares of common stock.
 If the aggregate equity interest of the Simon family in us on a fully diluted basis has been reduced to less than 5%, the outstanding shares of Class B common stock convert automatically into an equal number of shares of common stock.
-Shares of Class B common stock also convert automatically into an equal number of shares of common stock.
-Shares of Class B common stock also convert automatically into an equal number of shares of common stock with the Simon family.
+Shares of Class B common stock also convert automatically into an equal number of shares of common stock upon the sale or transfer thereof to a person not affiliated with the Simon family.
 Holders of shares of common stock and Class B common stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any of our securities.